adwiens/resume/drewwiens.md

 #### [ 2019 – 2020 ] &nbsp;&nbsp; [Elekta](http://elekta.com) &nbsp;&nbsp; *Platform UX Engineer via Oasis*

 * Angular 8+, [Angular Material](http://material.angular.io) and [ngrx](http://ngrx.io) platform to unify the UI of a microservice-based medical system sold to hospitals.
+  * Worked on-site at Elekta St. Charles, MO for an Elekta lead UX engineer based in Sunnyvale, CA.
   * Designed and built the front end platform with 1 other FTE from the start.
   * Presented progress to corporate stakeholders and coordinated with teams in 3 cities.
   * Wrote a couple dozen wiki pages and README's to document how to develop on platform.